theseanco/awesome-synthdefs/README.md

 # awesome-synthdefs

 This is a repository of SynthDefs for the SuperCollider language, started with the hope of 'synthesizing' (forgive me) some community knowledge on how to write SynthDefs and make some good sounds.
+I made this with an emphasis on documentation and providing examples, with the hope of keeping contributions as usable and modular as possible.

 I've had a think of how to structure this and the best format I've thought of so far is to do the following: